-We searched the Cochrane Central Register of Controlled Trials (through March, 2017) and Cochrane Database of Systematic Reviews (through April, 2017), and Ovid MEDLINE (1946 through March, 2017) for relevant studies and systematic reviews.
+We searched the Cochrane Central Register of Controlled Trials (through March 2017), Cochrane Database of Systematic Reviews (through April 2017), and Ovid MEDLINE (1946 through March 2017) for relevant studies.
 Search strategies are available in Appendix A1.
-We also reviewed the reference lists of relevant review articles and all studies meeting our inclusion criteria.
-We updated all searches through June, 2018.
+Searches were supplemented by review of studies included in the prior USPSTF review and by review of reference lists of other relevant studies.
+Searches were updated through June 2018.
+Ongoing surveillance was conducted through article alerts and targeted searches of high-impact journals to identify major studies published in the interim that may affect the conclusions or understanding of the evidence.
+The last surveillance was conducted on December 5, 2018.